animir/node-rate-limiter-flexible/README.md

   points: 5, // Number of points
   duration: 5, // Per second(s)
   execEvenly: false,
+  blockOnPointsConsumed: 10, // If 10 points consumed in current duration
+  blockDuration: 30, // block for 30 seconds in current process memory
   inMemoryLimiter: new RateLimiterMemory( // It will be used only on Redis error as insurance
     {
       points: 1, // 1 is fair if you have 5 workers and 1 cluster